kunal3363/face-recegnetion/README.md

 # face-recegnetion
-project using python using ai
+project using python of face-recegnetion